 Drought and famine have wreaked havoc on the Somali people, especially young children.
 UNICEF predicts that by the end of 2017, a total of 1.4 million children under the age of 5 will suffer from acute malnutrition in Somalia, and 6.2 million people are currently in need of humanitarian assistance.
 Malnourished children are more vulnerable to die from diseases like cholera and measles, which have spread through Somalia.
 There have been 32,000 cases of cholera and more than 5,600 cases of measles reported in 2017 alone.
 The drought has also displaced more than 615,000 people.
 Armed conflict continues in the country as well, causing displacement and loss of life and making it difficult for international aid to reach people in need.

-In early 2017, Real Medicine Foundation began working with Dr. Abdillahi H. Abib, an industrial engineer and experienced businessman from Somalia.
-He has gathered a team, helped raise additional funds, procured supplies, and started to implement RMF’s famine relief program.
+In early 2017, Real Medicine Foundation met Dr. Abdillahi H. Abib, an industrial engineer and experienced businessman from Somalia.
+He gathered a team, helped raise additional funds, procured supplies, and arranged two distribution events for RMF’s famine relief program.